-Male fertility factors contribute to approximately 50% of all infertility cases, and male infertility alone accounts for approximately 1/3 of all infertility cases.
-Should fertility issues arise, you will be one step ahead by beginning now with some simple steps to be in the best physical condition to conceive.
+Male infertility alone accounts for approximately 1/3 of all infertility cases.
+Should fertility issues arise, you should plan ahead to be in the best physical condition to conceive.

 Make an appointment with your doctor

-It’s time to find a care provider you feel comfortable with and get started with a pre-conception appointment.
+It is time to find a health care provider you feel comfortable with to get started with a pre-conception appointment.

 Clean out the medicine cabinet